bobleesj/github-pages-with-docker/_posts/2024-03-03-python-cheatsheet.md

 categories: tutorial
 ---

 My materials science projects matured with features.
 Now, I acquire and apply best practices in Python.

 Often the best way to learn or improve one's skill acquring the ability to discern bad and good practices.

-I use this documentation as the main reference to refactor and improve *my code*.
+I use this documentation as the main reference to refactor and improve _my code_.

 This blog post remains updated.
 Examples were acquired from online sources and documentation, as noted in the references section.

-****
+---

 - [Section 1.
 Best practices](#section-1-best-practices)
   - [`isClose` instead of `round` for comparing values](#isclose-instead-of-round-for-comparing-values)
   - [Check for simpler solutions](#check-for-simpler-solutions)